tglauner/course_xva_essentials/README.md

 ## XVA Essentials Course

 A repository of course materials and a React/Vite website for the XVA Essentials curriculum.
-Module 7 now highlights the "Roadmap: Interactive Jupyter XVA Sandbox," outlining the forthcoming embedded notebook experience.
+Module 6 now introduces a dedicated Capital Valuation Adjustment unit, and Module 8 continues the "Roadmap: Interactive Jupyter XVA Sandbox" preview of the forthcoming embedded notebook experience.

 ## Features